Daily Dose Of ‘General Hospital’: A Walk Down Memory Lane For Anna, Bad Memories Resurface For Willow

 The walk down memory lane hasn’t made Anna feel any better.
 It was a painful tragedy for both of them.
 The memory mapping may lead to even more pain for the sisters, and those around them as well.

 There is more to learn about Willow Tait.
 Her past is finally coming to the surface now that General Hospital fans now know that she is connected to Shiloh and Dawn of Day.
-Viewers also know how Shiloh keeps his members close to him by forcing them to share their deepest dark secret that no one else knows about.
-He called it his “trust offering.”
+Viewers also know how Shiloh keeps his members close to him by forcing them to share their deepest dark secret that no one else knows about, in what he calls his “trust offering.”
 He tried to get Kristina to share hers, but Michael interrupted them wanting to chat with his sister.

 If Kristina wants to join Shiloh's inner circle at "Dawn of Day," she's going to have to give him something of extraordinary worth.